 Red Hook WatchIndependent Community Resource

-Area Variance to Erect Two-Story Addition at 10 Sunrise Drive
+Area Variance – Two-Story Addition at 10 Sunrise Drive

 Meetings/Resolutions/(operational)

-Activeformal_resolutionongoingGrant an area variance to allow construction of a 26' x 32'11" two-story addition to a single-family residence at 10 Sunrise Drive, located 35 feet 7 inches from the front property line in the RD3 Zoning District where 60 feet setback is required.
+Activeformal_resolutionongoingGrant an area variance to permit the construction of a 26' x 32'11" two-story addition to a single-family residence at 10 Sunrise Drive, located 35'7" from the front property line in the RD3 Zoning District, with conditions that the property owner modify the exterior appearance to a more rural character with muted colors and install vegetative screening along the gabion wall on Yantz Road.

 First seen